 This program is organized by Duke faculty/staff in collaboration with DukeEngage.

-Partnering with organizations focused on social and environmental justice; community development; youth skills development; women and children’s well-being; and other issues critical to a community established as the result of apartheid.
+Partnering with NGOs that focus on social and environmental justice; community development; and other issues critical to communities established as the result of apartheid.

-Students live and spend most of their time in Wentworth, about a 15-minute drive from downtown Durban.
-Students are matched with organizations working to improve the economic, environmental, educational and overall living conditions for residents of Wentworth, a community that was established as the result of apartheid, the strict system of racial discrimination that ruled South Africa for decades prior to 1994 when Nelson Mandela became South Africa’s president.
-(There are opportunities to learn about the impact of apartheid from the NGO leaders, community members and others.)
+Students live and spend most of their time in Wentworth, about a 15-minute drive from Durban city centre.
+Students are matched with organizations working to improve the economic, environmental, educational and overall living conditions for residents of Wentworth, a community that was established as the result of apartheid.
+The program includes opportunities to learn about the experience and impact of apartheid from NGO leaders, homestay hosts and others.

-Students are immersed in a range of meaningful efforts and activities—meaningful with regard to the students’ world view, educational development and personal growth and meaningful in terms of the contributions the students can make.
+Students immerse themselves in multiple meaningful efforts and activities—meaningful with regard to the students’ world view, educational development and personal growth and meaningful in terms of the contributions the students can make.

-There are partial and full-day excursions in the Durban area and an overnight trip (2-3 nights) to Mnweni, a rural community in the Drakensberg Mountains, an area of KwaZulu-Natal province.
-Mnweni residents run a cultural tourism and economic development center where guests stay in traditional rondavel houses.
+There are partial and full-day excursions in the Durban area and an overnight trip (2-3 nights) to Mnweni, a rural community in the Drakensberg, an area of the KwaZulu-Natal province.
+Mnweni residents run a cultural tourism and economic development center where students stay in traditional rondavels.

-Throughout the program, students are exposed to the impact of government policy on on-the-ground service delivery.
+Throughout the program, students observe the impact of government policy on on-the-ground service delivery.
 They interact with individuals and organizations directly involved with “the struggle” (as the effort to abolish apartheid was and still is called).

 The program seeks students who are interested in direct services as well as in the government, policy, and power systems that require, fund, and otherwise influence those services.

-Following are likely placement options for 2013.
+Following are possible placement options.
 One or more sites listed here may have more than one student and one or more sites may not have any students.
 See additional site information below at "Placement Information."

 · Assegai Primary School